agrawalsamarth/critical_bonds/README.md

 # Critical bonds for percolated clusters

+We here offer two versions of the critical_bonds software that returns the critical bonds for a 2D or 3D bond-connected network of nodes in the presence of periodic boundary conditions.
+Both versions operate on a standardized input file format described below.
+The input file carries information about the box size, coordinates of nodes, and bonded pairs of nodes.
+We offer converters to this input file format from other data formats like LAMMPS data files.
+Other converters will be added.

+critical_bonds

 I have a few questions:
 1) Can the IDs start at 1 or 5, for example?
 2) Can the IDs have holes, can one have IDs 2,13,25 and no others?